(This article was updated on Nov. 20, 2025, with a refreshed introduction, a revised list and a table with more examples of fraudulent companies.)

 Enron Corp. was a Texas energy-trading firm that grew to dominate the US electricity industry, eventually building power stations and electricity grids, providing broadband, and trading in many commodities besides energy.
 Investors applauded the company’s innovation, especially with respect to risk management.

-Enron stock peaked on 23 August, 2000 at US$90.75.
-That made what was essentially a glorified utility an earnings multiple of over 70x, a market cap of about US$70 billion and making it the seventh-largest publicly traded company in the US.
+Enron stock peaked on 23 August, 2000, giving what was essentially a glorified utility an earnings multiple of over 70x, a market cap of about US$70 billion and making it the seventh-largest publicly traded company in the US.

 Thereafter, the wheels began to totter.
 Investors began to scrutinize Enron’s use of ‘mark-to-market’ accounting to inflate earnings by revaluing investments, even if the investments were loss-making or redundant and should have been written down.